-- disconnect power supply of the supply cable line before connecting the transmitter cabling; - connect the transmitter in accordance with figures below and section \rightarrow 7.1.2, paying attention to the correct tightening of the screws fixing the conductor core to the terminal; - depending on the assumed earthing model of the system, attach the cable screen to the bolted terminal of the body ground or cut the excess of the screen and secure with the insulation without connecting to the body ground (applies to LI-24G in housing).
+- disconnect power supply; - - connect the transmitter in accordance with figures below and section → 7.1.1.
+Options for connecting sensors, potentiometers and voltage sources to the transmitter, paying attention to the correct tightening of the screws fixing the conductor core to the terminal; - depending on the assumed earthing model of the system, attach the cable screen to the bolted terminal of the body ground or cut the excess of the screen and secure with the insulation without connecting to the body ground (applies to LI-24G in housing).

 Figure 8.
-Markings of LI-24L transmitter terminals.
+Markings of LI-24L transmitter terminals

 Figure 9.
-Markings of LI-24G transmitter terminals.
+Markings of LI-24G transmitter terminals